Skip to content

 Setup

-For NGINX we will setup 2 ingress controllers: Internal and External.
+For NGINX we will deploy two ingress controllers: Internal and External.
 Where External is either forwarded by your router or, for example, a cloudflare tunnel.
 Internal, however, is not routed anywhere and is used as a safe default to just have charts reached from your internal network only.

 Example setup